guotong1988/guotong1988.github.io/core_research/_posts/2025-10-01-unified-nlp.md

 The main reason is that the dataset has a certain number of noisy data.
 In this paper, we present a framework to find the noisy data and relabel the noisy data for NLP tasks.
 In this paper, 'NLP' refers to a specific NLP task, such as NER, text classification, specific text generation, etc..
 Specifically, we define 'NLP tasks' as those that can be solved by the 'data-cover' paradigm.
 'LLM tasks', on the other hand, refer to the paradigm that relies on trillion-token pre-training and million-token post-training data.
 Our idea can apply to a broad set of deep learning industry applications.

 This paper's contribution lies in the demonstration that the quality of a training dataset can be enhanced by first generating it with LLM and subsequently using LLM for re-annotation, without the need for manual re-annotation.
+Due to the inherent instability of LLM-based annotation, the method proposed in this paper also becomes a necessity.

 ### 2. Method
 ![fig1](/assets/png/unified-nlp/fig1.png)